gvheertum/BigNerdRanch-SwiftDevelopment/findings.md

 - There is also the option to use as! for casting, hthis will directly unwrap the result, so the resuslt is TypeWeWant
 - Using the as (without ? or !), will only work for types that the compiler can guarantee
 - Like most languages swift allows you to use the parentheses to define "blocks" in the code (e.g. for casting: ```(windowController.contentViewController as!
 ViewController).textView.string = contents;```)
+- Swift 4 offers the option to use a string over multiple lines, this is achieved by using tripple quotes.
+Indentation is matched with the indent of the closing quotes (so 2 tabs there means that 2 tabs are trimmed from the content), where the indent of the text in the block needs to be at-least at the level of the last quotes (so the indentation will not go negative).

 ### Exception Handling
 - Exceptions are called Errors (inheriting from Swift.Error) and are upped by throw xxx()